zlgesundheit/openEHR_FLAT_Loader/README.md

 ETL-Tool to transform Source Data into openEHR-Resources.

+## Usage
+1. Place your .OPT-File in the Input-Folder
+2. Run Tool via Command Line with `python runMain.py`
+    - If the config-file is not presented you will be asked to provide infos.
+It is of course also possible to adjust them directly in the config-file -> See [Config-File](# Config-File)
+    - You will be asked which step of the process you want to perform
+        - Step 1: Upload OPT and generate Mapping-(Excel-)File
+        - Step 2: Build Compositions based on the Mapping
+3. To perform Step 2: Building Compositions you have to supply mapping information in the Mapping-Table
+4. After performing Step 2 you will find the FLAT-Composition in the Output-Folder

 ## Context
 To transform data from different sources (e.g. SQL-DB, CSV, etc.) into openEHR-Resources a ETL-Job - for a specific Template / Operational Template - has to be built.
 The idea of [**HaMSTR**](https://gitlab.plri.de/tute/HAMSTRETLBuilder/-/tree/a58c9f479ab9d5f6ebad10906963949a806ad7c4) as well as this **openEHR_FLAT_Loader** is to build these openEHR-Resource using a Mapping (manuall supplied by the user) from DataFields to TemplateFields.